HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 > Small ***experiments***, repeated over time, are the recipe for transformation in business, and life.
 Experiments are supposed to fail.
 And should they fail, you just take what you’ve learned and try again a little bit *differently*.
 > If you’re afraid to start or ask, you can’t experiment.
 And if you can’t experiment, you can’t do business.
 Leaping is all that matters.
 - You must understand the big picture strategy with all of its moving parts before you start trying to make the system work.
 - It is easy to get overwhelmed if you try to do everything at once.
 Start small, then work your way up.
+Nothing happens then everything happens.
 - Get in the habit of starting projects that you have a vague idea how to complete it and figure out along the way.
 - Launch products around the ideas that did well for you.
 Every 3-6 months, launch at least one free product and one paid product until you have a brand and business you are satisfied with.
+- The ability to start and to fail a lot is what separates wantrepreneurs from entrepreneurs.
+Persistence beats resistance.
+> [!important] 100 reps
+> Whatever task that you start, do it **_AT LEAST_** 100 reps before you even THINK of stopping.
+You know the drill.
+> - 100 first posts.
+> - 100 DMs.
+> - 100 newsletters,...
 - Embrace the struggle.
 That's where the most impactful lessons come from.
+- Avoid the trap of expertise: pause, slow down, and consider whether "the way I've always done it" is really the best way.
 > Work compresses the mind, rest expands the mind.
 > **Attaining the unprecedented demands unprecedented action**.
 > If you want to live unlike everyone, you can’t be like everyone.
 When the sheep are lining up single-file for slaughter, you want to own the slaughterhouse.